ksanee/Cygrat/README.md

 # Cygrat
-# Windows RAT - Remote Access Trojan capable of a lot of things, mostly troll features, inspired by AphrobyteRat
+# Windows RAT - Remote Access Trojan capable of a lot of things, mostly troll features, inspired by AphrobyteRat, use a Discord token for use
 # This program is meant for educational purposes only, with no intent of destruction of property.
 I am not responsible for any damage caused by this program.
 If you have gotten this, or any type of malware, do a factory reset.
 Remember to scan any programs you have downloaded with tria.ge or VirusTotal, and have general common sense.
 # Dm me on Telegram: ksanewashere for any bugs you would like to report, or any feedback!